liviucotfas/ase-web-and-cloud-applications-security/02 - HelloWorld - Models, Forms, Model Binding, Validation.md

     ```C#
     public class GuestResponse {
         [Required(ErrorMessage = "Please enter your name")]
-        public string Name { get; set; }
+        public string?
+Name { get; set; }

         [Required(ErrorMessage = "Please enter your email address")]
-        [RegularExpression(".+\\@.+\\..+",
-            ErrorMessage = "Please enter a valid email address")]
+        //[RegularExpression(".+\\@.+\\..+", ErrorMessage = "Please enter a valid email address")]
+        [EmailAddress(ErrorMessage = "Please enter a valid email address")]
-        public string Email { get; set; }
+        public string?
+Email { get; set; }

         [Required(ErrorMessage = "Please enter your phone number")]
+        [Phone(ErrorMessage = "Please enter a valid phone number")]
-        public string Phone { get; set; }
+        public string?
+Phone { get; set; }

         [Required(ErrorMessage = "Please specify whether you'll attend")]
         public bool?
 WillAttend { get; set; }
     }
     ```
     >Notice that a nullable bool was used for the `WillAttend` property.
 We did this so that we could apply the `Required` validation attribute.
-If we had used a regular bool, the value we received through model binding could be only true or false, and we would not be able to tell whether the user had selected a value.
-A nullable bool has three possible values: true, false, and null.
+If we had used a regular `bool`, the value we received through model binding could be only true or false, and we would not be able to tell whether the user had selected a value.
+A nullable `bool` has three possible values: true, false, and null.
 The browser sends a null value if the user has not selected a value, and this causes the Required attribute to report a validation error.
 This is a nice example of how MVC elegantly blends C# features with HTML and HTTP.

 2. Update the `RsvpForm` action on the `HomeController` as follows.
 We check to see whether there has been a validation problem using the `ModelState.IsValid` property in the controller class.